 How to Turn On or Off Dynamic Lock to Auto-Lock Your Windows 11 PC

-Dynamic Lock automatically locks your Windows 11 PC when you leave it.
-This security feature uses your paired Bluetooth phone to detect when you’re no longer nearby.
+Dynamic Lock automatically locks your Windows 11 PC when you step away from it.

-To turn on Dynamic Lock, you’ll first pair your phone with your PC using Bluetooth.
-Once paired, Windows 11 monitors the Bluetooth connection.
+To use Dynamic Lock, you first need to pair your phone with your PC through Bluetooth.
+Once paired, Windows 11 keeps an eye on that connection.

 Go to Settings > Accounts > Sign-in options.
 Expand Dynamic Lock and check the box to enable automatic locking when you leave, or uncheck it to disable.
 This feature uses your paired Bluetooth phone to lock your PC when you move out of range.